M0n7y5/raylib-beef/README.md

 - there are no bindings for text manipulating methods
 	- Beef already has custom methods for text manupulation
 -  rlgl bindings are **partly done**
-- dynamic linking is not implemented, will be added later

 ## TODO:
 - Rewrite examples in Beef